Ahwxorg/Binternet/README.md

 <h2 align="center">Legal notice</h2>

-Pinternet doesn't host any content.
-All content shown on any Pinternet instances is from Pinterest™.
-Pinterest is a registered trademark of Pinterest Inc. Pinternet is not affiliated with Pinterest Inc. Any issues with content shown on any Pinternet instances need to be reported to Pinterest, not the instance host's internet provider or domain provider.
+Binternet doesn't host any content.
+All content shown on any Binternet instances is from Pinterest™.
+Pinterest is a registered trademark of Pinterest Inc. Binternet is not affiliated with Pinterest Inc. Any issues with content shown on any Binternet instances need to be reported to Pinterest, not the instance host's internet provider or domain provider.

-Cloudflare is a registered trademark of Cloudflare, Inc. Pinternet is not affiliated with Cloudflare, Inc.
+Cloudflare is a registered trademark of Cloudflare, Inc. Binternet is not affiliated with Cloudflare, Inc.

 <h2 align="center">Install</h2>

-This section has moved to [the wiki](https://github.com/Ahwxorg/pinternet/wiki/Installing).
+This section has moved to [the wiki](https://github.com/Ahwxorg/Binternet/wiki/Installing).

 <h3 align="center">Credits:</h3>